Tidal deformability and other global parameters of compact stars with strong phase transitions: Features of the twin branch

-Since the twin branch gives more compact $M(R)$ configurations in comparison to those on the polytropic branch, their $\Lambda$ values are in general smaller, and thus more preferable from the point of view of the GW170817 observations \citep{Abbott2017a}.
-Likewise, larger radii before the phase transition onset (e.g., red curve in Fig.~\ref{fig:mr_4quark_sly}) are generally less favored by the observation of GW170817.
-This may put limits on the proposed high-mass twin branch solutions, in which the onset of a phase transition occurs near $2\ M_\odot$ \citep{Benic2015,Kaltenborn2017,Typel2018}.
-Figure~\ref{fig:mr-lambda-ranges} visualizes the stiffness requirement for a high-mass twin solution and the radius - the higher the $M_{ph}$, the larger the radius at $M_{ph}$.
-As a consequence, high-mass twin configurations in the range of GW170817 masses (before the phase transition) have larger radii and larger $\Lambda$ than lower-mass twins.
+When both configurations (twin case) are present in the relevant range of masses (e.g. blue and green curves in Fig.~\ref{fig:mr_4quark_sly} and in the right panel of Fig.~\ref{fig:ll_ml}), the twin branch gives more compact $M(R)$ configurations in comparison to those on the polytropic branch, their $\Lambda$ values are in general smaller, and thus preferable from the point of view of the GW170817 observations \citep{Abbott2017a}.
+Likewise, larger radii before the phase transition onset (e.g. red curve in Fig.~\ref{fig:mr_4quark_sly}) are generally less favoured by the observation of GW170817.
+This may put limits on the proposed high-mass twin branch solutions in which the onset of a phase transition occurs near $2\ M_\odot$ \citep{Benic2015,Kaltenborn2017,Typel2018}.
+Figure~\ref{fig:mr-lambda-ranges} visualises the requirement for a high-mass twin solution and the radius: the higher the $M_{ph}$, the larger the radius at $M_{ph}$.
+For $M(R)$ dependencies presented in Fig.~\ref{fig:mr-lambda-ranges} in the very large range of masses radius increases with mass; this property is typical for a very stiff EOS.
+As a consequence, high-mass twin configurations in the range of GW170817 masses (before the phase transition) have larger radii and larger $\Lambda$ than lower mass twins.